Azhahendra Sollukku Amudha: Production

-The film is directed by Suseenthiran's assistant Rejan.
-The film was shot in Chennai, Ennore, Perambur, Thandyarpet, and Vyasarpadi.
+The film was directed by Suseenthiran's assistant Rejan.
+It was shot in locations including Chennai, Ennore, Perambur, Thandyarpet, and Vyasarpadi.

 Soundtrack

 The songs are composed by Rajin Mahadev.

 Release and reception

-The film released on 2 December 2016 and was removed from theatres three days later due to the then chief minister of Tamil Nadu J. Jayalalithaa's death.
+The film released on 2 December 2016 and was removed from theatres three days later due to the then Chief Minister of Tamil Nadu J. Jayalalithaa's death.
 The Times of India gave the film a rating of one out of five stars and wrote that "the film is, sadly, a concoction of numerous bad clichés one has seen in Tamil cinema over the years".
 Hindu Tamil Thisai praised the cinematography and music while criticising the climax.
 Maalai Malar gave the film a rating of eighty out of hundred and praised the cinematography and songs.
-Samayam Tamil gave the film a rating of three out of five praising the songs and criticising the screenplay.
+Samayam gave the film a rating of three out of five praising the songs and criticising the screenplay.